acstech/doppler-frontend/README.md

  _Note: To receive messages and send over a web-socket connection, doppler-events and doppler-frontend must be running._

+ ## Features

+    To see a list of features and tutorials on how to use the Heatmap, visit our    [wiki](https://github.com/acstech/doppler-frontend/wiki/Heatmap-Features)

 ## Contributors

 * [Ben Wornom](https://github.com/bwornom7)